Core and Pilot Programs

 Core Programs

 • Because spay/neuter procedures typically cannot be done in the field, we work with collaborating veterinary hospitals and animal rescues to provide S/N surgeries using a voucher system.
-SDC provides the pet parent with a S/N voucher, and then we cover the cost once the surgery is complete.
+SDC provides the pet parent with a S/N voucher, and we cover the cost once the surgery is complete.

 Pilot Programs